Co-located with ICSDS 2026

 This annual series continues its mission to spotlight emerging and impactful topics in statistical machine learning that are rapidly evolving but have yet to receive significant attention in leading IMS and ASA publications.
 Each year, FSML focuses on specific core themes to encourage the dissemination of novel ideas and foster deeper engagement within the community.

 Inspired by the dynamic format of machine learning conference workshops, FSML brings a fresh and interactive approach to the statistics landscape.
 The workshop hosts an open call for short paper submissions, followed by a rigorous and transparent review process.
+(Everyone is welcome to attend by registering — submitting is required only if you wish to present a poster.)

 New for 2026: We are introducing a Fast Track submission option for papers recently accepted at major machine learning venues (e.g., NeurIPS, ICML).
 This addition aims to bridge the gap between communities by showcasing high-impact ML work to a broader statistical audience.